OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 title: Full-time developer position opening at Université Paris-Sud for Fall 2015
 ---

-This is a preliminary announcement for a full time developer ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Inge%C3%A9nieur_de_recherche)) position opening at Université Paris-Sud.
+This is a preliminary announcement for a full-time developer ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Inge%C3%A9nieur_de_recherche)) position opening at Université Paris-Sud.
 A formal announcement will be posted here in the coming days, in particular with a specific